williamdemeo/ds644-spring2023/projects/Project1/README.md

 ### Part 2.
 Object­Oriented Sets

-Download the [oo-sets.zip][] archive file, unpack it somewhere on your computer and import the resulting project directory into VS Code.
+Download the [oosets.zip][] archive file, unpack it somewhere on your computer and import the resulting project directory into VS Code.

 #### Representation

 In this second part of the project, we will work with an *object­oriented* representations of sets based on binary trees.
-Students will earn credit by completing the `src/main/scala/oo-sets/TweetSet.scala` file.
+Students will earn credit by completing the `src/main/scala/oosets/TweetSet.scala` file.
 This file defines an abstract class `TweetSet` with two concrete subclasses, `Empty` which represents an empty set, and

 ```scala
 NonEmpty(elem: Tweet, left: TweetSet, right: TweetSet)